 You can complete as much or as little as you need at a pace that suits you.
 So outline the whole year, or work a month at a time, or even a week at a time.
 The important thing is that you have a plan to follow instead of starting from ‘scratch’ each week.

-One of the most important reasons for having an editorial calendar template is that instead of sitting down every day or week to plan and create, you’re simply following through on a process you already created.
+One of the most important reasons for having an editorial content calendar is that instead of sitting down every day or week to plan and create, you’re simply following through on a process you already created.
 By putting a structure in place, you can check in weekly or monthly, or even quarterly and review what you’re doing and why.

 What people are saying about the Editorial Calendar Template: